 What is her place within the tenets of my Oath?

-He taps my arm, and I shift for him.
 He sits beside me, looking out over the river.
-I wait for a snide remark or sarcastic comment, but it never comes.
-He simply puts his hand over mine.
+I wait for a snide remark or sarcastic comment.
+I get neither.
+He simply puts his hand on my knee.

 I draw a breath, hesitant.
 "Can I ask you something?"